InterfaceKit/react-native-js-bottom-sheet/README.md

 # react-native-js-bottom-sheet

-Modal bottom sheet component for Android that follows the guidelines of Material Design.
+Modal bottom sheet component for Android and iOS that follows the guidelines of Material Design.

 https://material.io/guidelines/components/bottom-sheets.html